-The gorge of Agia Varvara (Figure 1) belongs to the municipality of Argostoli, located eastward of the city of Argostoli, on the east side of Koutavos lagoon, 300 meters from the shores of which we come across the gorge with the homonymous church.
-It is a relatively small gorge which presents geological, aesthetic and religious interest.
+The gorge of Agia Varvara is located eastward of the city of Argostoli, on the eastern side of Koutavos lagoon.
+At a distance of 300 meters from the shore, we come across the gorge and visit the homonymous church (Figure 1).
+This is a relatively small gorge which presents geological, aesthetic and religious interest.

 The church of Agia Varvara was built in the cave which is located at the bottom of the gorge when, according to tradition; the locals discovered the icon of the Saint in the cavity.
 The icon is considered miraculous and for this reason, every year on the day that Agia Varvara is celebrated (4 Dec.), the locals practice the custom of "seedlings" (or sperna)," (gr. Εσπερινός, Eve of a celebration), offering boiled wheat in a knitted basket ("kanistri") to the Saint as an acknowledgment for her protection.
 The church of Agia Varvara (Figure 2) is framed by two stone arched bridges, one of which was built in 1824.
 These bridges are crossed by the pilgrims on foot on the eve and on the day of the celebration of Agia Varvara, on their way to the church of the rock, holding the "kanistria" with the "sperna".
 After the celebration, every believer strings 40 grains of boiled wheat from a thread, which will decorate the icon of the Saint until the following year.